Male stripper gets 16 years in prison for threats to witness

 Collin Garrett Hayden, 28, was sentenced on Thursday.
 In March, a federal jury acquitted him of gun and drug charges but found him guilty of tampering with a witness.
 He also pleaded guilty at the start of his trial to possessing contraband while being held in an East Texas jail.

-Police began investigating Hayden and his roommate, Timothy Franklin Harper, in 2016 for allegedly selling cocaine and methamphetamine in Shreveport, Louisiana, and at Dallas strip clubs where they performed, according to court records and a statement from the U.S. Attorney’s Office for the Eastern District of Texas.
+Police began investigating Hayden and his roommate in 2016 on suspicions of selling cocaine and methamphetamine in Shreveport, Louisiana, and at Dallas strip clubs where they performed, according to court records and a statement from the U.S. Attorney’s Office for the Eastern District of Texas.

 Officers recorded the pair offering to sell someone drugs, the prosecutors said, and when Hayden later learned about the charges against him he devised a plan to have his prison gang kill Harper.